This blog may contain affiliate links. Read our disclosure policy for more info.

 At Semuc Champey you can simply swim in the pools and relax.
 But don’t spend all of your time there, be sure to walk up to the viewpoint too!
 From a couple of hundred meters above, you get a unique vantage point to enjoy this natural attraction.

 For something a little more exciting, join a caving tour in Semuc Champey!
+There are full-day or multi-day tours that depart from the bigger cities including Guatemala City, Antigua, and Coban.

 Alternatively, you can stay in the small town of Lanquin which is located only about 40 minutes from Semuc Champey.
 Lanquin is tiny, but there are a few good hotels including Guayaha, and El Retiro is a good option for backpackers.

 Tikal is one of the most impressive ancient ruins you can visit in Central America.
 Located in Guatemala not far from the Mexico border, Tikal is a Mayan ruin site that features five huge temples.
-One temple is actually 65 meters tall and is believed to be the tallest Mayan temple!
+One temple is actually 65 meters (213 feet) tall and is believed to be the tallest Mayan temple!

 One of the things I like most about visiting Tikal is that in comparison to many other ruins around Central America and Mexico, it is not very busy.
 You can explore the ruins by walking through the jungle without seeing many other people around at all.
 In fact, you’ll likely spot wildlife including monkeys and toucans!

-Best Place to Visit in Belize
+Best Places to Visit in Belize

 While there are a few interesting places to visit in Belize, in this blog I’ve chosen to write about just one – Caye Caulker.
 It is the most popular destination in Belize and where most travelers visit.